tomchor/pymicra/docs/basics.rst

 Furthermore, the extension of the file does not matter.
 We adopt the ``.config`` extension for clarity, but it could be anything else.

-The previous config file describes the data in the files in the directory ``../examples/ex_data/``.
+The previous config file describes the data files in the directory ``../examples/ex_data/``.
 Here's an example of one such file for comparison:

 .. literalinclude:: ../examples/ex_data/20131108-1000.csv